MaTriXy/ChatParser/README.md

 ```

 #### Emoticon
-Emoticons are handled differently between Twitch/Hitbox and Beam, we call this 'sprite' and 'direct'.
+Emoticons are handled differently between Twitch/Smashcast and Mixer, we call this 'sprite' and 'direct'.

 ##### Sprite:
 ```